 How are IoT and Smart Meters Uplifting the Water Industry?

-Smart meters are pieces of advanced infrastructures that create a two-way interaction with the information management system of utilities.
+Smart water meters are pieces of advanced infrastructures that create a two-way interaction with the information management system of utilities.
 Hence, these meters enable customers and water suppliers to share information with each other that empower both parties to take useful and practical actions.

 These advanced metering infrastructures are now the need of the hour, especially in cities due to rapid urbanization and growing water scarcity from climate change.
 By using these meters the cities can balance supply and demand conditions in an efficient manner.